rahultrivedi1995/rahultrivedi1995.github.io/qi_reading_group.md

 4. The set of papers is upto the presenter as long as it is within the scope of the reading group.

 ### Agenda and Reading list
 Jan 17, 2023: Introduction and logistics.
-Presenter: Rahul, Adiabatic quantum computation.
+Presenter: Rahul, Adiabatic quantum computation.<br />
 Jan 24, 2023: ....